Autocar Company: Models

-Subsidiary of White Motor Company
+Subsidiary of White Motor Corporation

-The boom after the war ended quickly, however; and in 1953, Autocar sold out to the White Motor Company, which made Autocar their top-of-the-line brand among their "Big Four" brand portfolio.
+The boom after the war ended quickly, however; and in 1953, Autocar sold out to White Motor Corporation, which made Autocar their top-of-the-line brand among their "Big Four" brand portfolio.
 The Ardmore plant was replaced in 1954 with a new plant in Exton, Pennsylvania, though the Ardmore plant burned while being torn down in 1956 and the fire could have destroyed a neighborhood.

-Autocar's "Custom Engineering" process for meeting each customer's needs led to a reputation as "World's Finest".
-White replaced Blue Streak engines with its own Mustang, and production of gasoline-powered trucks ended in 1965.

 AP off-road vehicles became an important product for Autocar.
 The 1964 AP19 shown in September 2007 at a Golden Age Truck Museum exhibit "has a GCW of 900,000 lbs, a 30,000lb front axle, planetary rear axles rated at 200,000 lbs, and was originally powered with a 525 HP Cummins V-12 diesel which was later replaced with a 6-cylinder Cummins KT rated at 750 HP."

 Most Autocar trucks continued to use the Autocar Driver Cab; in 1977 Autocar launched the Construcktor 2 model which used the Xpeditor cab that had recently been launched by sister-company, White.

 The Exton plant ended production in 1980, with production moving to the modern White plant in Ogden, Utah.